Jason Bateman: Film

 In 2013, Bateman made his feature film directorial debut with Bad Words, in which he also starred.
 He also directed and starred in an adaptation of The Family Fang.
 Bateman voiced Nick Wilde, the con artist fox in Zootopia.
 In 2018 he starred in and produced the action comedy film Game Night.
 His performance was widely praised and he received nominations for best performance by a comedic actor at the San Diego Film Critics Society Awards and the Critics' Choice Awards.

-Bateman is in the video for the Mumford and Sons song "Hopeless Wanderer".
+Bateman is in the video for the Mumford & Sons song "Hopeless Wanderer".

 In 2020, Bateman was set to co-star and direct the Clue remake with Ryan Reynolds.
 He later had to back out, reportedly due to schedule conflicts with Ozark.
 In March 2022, Bateman signed on to direct the film Project Artemis, starring Scarlett Johansson, for Apple Studios, but departed the project in June due to creative differences; he was eventually replaced as director by Greg Berlanti.
 Announced in September 2022, Bateman is tapped to direct Netflix's Dark Wire, a film based on Joseph Cox's novel of the same name.
 In January 2023, Bateman signed on to direct The Pinkerton for Warner Bros.
 Pictures and Bad Robot, and will also serve as executive producer.
 Bateman was an executive producer for Outlast, which premiered in 2023.

 Bateman played supporting roles in Ben Affleck's docudrama Air (2023) as Nike marketing VP Rob Strasser, and the Netflix thriller Carry-On (2024), where he received praise for his against-type performance as the antagonist.
-He will reprise his role as Nick Wilde in Zootopia 2, which will release on November 2025.
+He reprised his role as Nick Wilde in Zootopia 2, which was released on November 26, 2025.

+March 2026, it was announced that Bateman will be directing an original Netflix film starring Woody Harrelson and Sam Rockwell, entitled The Cackling of the Dodos.